RoryWatts/RoryWatts.github.io/_pages/teaching.md

 - Medical School, The University of Western Australia
   - Various appointments
 - School of Population and Global Health, The University of Western Australia
+  - Health Systems and Economics, Master of Public Health
-  - Health Systems and Economics
+  - Health Systems and Policy, Population Health Major
 - Faculty of Health and Medical Sciences, The University of Western Australia
   - Medical Sciences Major